 Australian Market Notably Lower

-(RTTNews) - The Australian market is trading notably lower on Thursday, extending the slight losses in the previous session, following the mixed cues from Wall Street overnight.
-The benchmark S&P/ASX 200 is falling below the 8,900 level, with weakness in iron ore miners, financial and technology stocks partially offset by gains in gold mining and energy stocks.
+(RTTNews) - The Australian stock market is notably lower on Monday, extending the losses in the previous three sessions, following the broadly negative cues from Wall Street on Friday.
+The benchmark S&P/ASX 200 index is falling below the 8,850.00 level, with weakness across most sectors led by strong losses in gold and technology stocks.

-Among major miners, Rio Tinto is declining almost 2 percent, Fortescue is down more than 1 percent, BHP Group is losing almost 1 percent and Mineral Resources is edging down 0.4 percent.
+Among the major miners, BHP Group is losing almost 2 percent, Mineral Resources is declining more than 2 percent and Rio Tinto is edging down 0.4 percent.
+Fortescue is flat.

-Oil stocks are mostly higher.
-Santos is gaining more than 1 percent, Origin Energy is edging up 0.4 percent and Woodside Energy is adding almost 1 percent, while Beach energy is edging down 0.4 percent
+Oil stocks are mostly lower.
+Beach energy and Woodside Energy are edging up 0.2 to 0.4 percent each, while Santos is declining almost 2 percent.
+Origin Energy is edging down 0.2 percent.

-In the tech space, WiseTech Global and Xero are slipping almost 2 percent each, while Afterpay owner Block is losing more than 1 percent and Zip is declining almost 4 percent.
-Appen is skyrocketing more than 32 percent after reporting upbeat revenues for the fourth quarter, driven by growth in its China and global businesses.
+Among tech stocks, Afterpay owner Block and WiseTech Global are declining almost 2 percent each, while Appen is tumbling more than 8 percent.
+Zip is advancing more than 3 percent and Xero is edging up 0.2 percent.

-Meanwhile, the major European markets moved to the downside on the day.
-While the French CAC 40 Index slumped 1.1 percent, the U.K.'s FTSE 100 Index slid by 0.5 percent and the German DAX Index fell by 0.3 percent.
+Meanwhile, the major European markets moved to the upside on the day.
+While the German DAX Index advanced by 0.9 percent, the French CAC 40 Index climbed by 0.7 percent and the U.K.'s FTSE 100 Index rose by 0.5 percent.

-Crude oil prices soared on Wednesday as Iran rejected any nuclear talks under threat even as a massive U.S. armada nears the Middle East.
-West Texas Intermediate crude for March delivery was up $0.85 or 1.36 percent at $63.24 per barrel.
+Crude oil prices slid on Friday as the U.S. dollar index moved higher, while the possibility of diplomatic intervention in the U.S.-Iran conflict also weighed on prices.
+West Texas Intermediate crude for March delivery was down $0.22 or 0.34 percent at $65.20 per barrel.

 3 Knaller-Aktien im BX Musterportfolio: KLA, Alphabet & BBVA mit François Bloch